Pennsylvania Republican Party: Recent election history

+Presidential

+After Democratic president Jimmy Carter's victory in 1976, Pennsylvania was won by the Republican nominee in three consecutive elections: Ronald Reagan in 1980 and 1984, and George H. W. Bush in 1988.

+From 1992 to 2012, the Democratic nominee carried Pennsylvania in every presidential election.
+In 2016, however, Republican Donald Trump defeated Democrat Hillary Clinton, becoming the first Republican to win the state in nearly three decades.
+In 2020, Democratic nominee Joe Biden defeated Trump in his reelection bid.

+Congressional and state

 Republicans held both of Pennsylvania's U.S. Senate seats from 1968 to 1991.
 In 1991, after the death of senator John Heinz, a special election was held.
 In the election, former Kennedy administration official and Democrat Harris Wofford defeated former Republican governor Dick Thornburgh, who resigned as U.S. attorney general to run in the election.
 The Republican defeat was considered to be a major upset.
 Wofford went on to be defeated in his bid for a full six-year term in 1994 by Republican Congressman Rick Santorum.
 Republicans would hold both of Pennsylvania's U.S. Senate seats until Santorum was defeated in his bid for a third term in 2006.

 Following the 1994 federal and state elections, Republicans flipped the governorship with the election of Congressman Tom Ridge, retook the majorities in both houses of the General Assembly, and gained a majority of the state's congressional seats.
 Ridge won reelection to a second term in 1998, defeating his Democratic opponent by 26 percentage points.
 In 2001, Ridge resigned as governor to take the role of homeland security advisor to president George W. Bush.
 He was succeeded by lieutenant governor Mark Schweiker, who decided not to run for reelection.
 In 2002, Republicans lost the governorship to Democrat Ed Rendell.

 Two statewide elections took place in 2006.
 In the U.S. Senate race, Democratic state treasurer Bob Casey Jr. won, defeating incumbent Republican Rick Santorum.
 Santorum's margin of defeat was 18 percentage points—the largest for an incumbent Republican senator in state history.
 In the gubernatorial election, incumbent Democratic governor Ed Rendell won a comfortable reelection over Republican challenger Lynn Swann.
 Democrats also retook the majority in the State House this year, though the balance of power in the State Senate remained the same.